 If the aforementioned points are disregarded, the outcome could be disastrous, as demonstrated by "THE GREAT WALL," featuring MATT DAMON.
 The movie revolves around the most iconic landmark in China, with a Caucasian protagonist.
 The film was a box office failure in the US, highlighting Hollywood's inability to accurately merge both cultures.
 Additionally, the movie faced significant criticism leading up to its release, further exacerbating the situation.

 OKAY -- now onto the really good news.

-Furthermore, most Chinese screenwriters understand only a certain level of English, so the syntax and grammar can be a bit jarring for American producers.
-This makes it incredibly difficult when Chinese and American companies try to co-produce a film.
+Moreover, most Chinese screenwriters have only a basic understanding of English, resulting in syntax and grammar that may seem awkward to American producers.
+This creates significant challenges when Chinese and American companies attempt to collaborate on a film project.

 OK, so you think you're ready to write a screenplay for the Chinese film market?

 -- the Chinese government only allows a certain number of foreign films to screen at their theaters.

 -- China has some of the strictest censorship laws.
 The list of topics and subjects to avoid would be too long to list in this short article.
 But here are a few topics to avoid: religion, politics, discrimination, pushing crazy theories and superstitions, and inciting hatred/war/violence.
 Again, the list is long, and some areas are grey, but be mindful of their censorship laws before writing.

 -- passing the rigorous censorship process can be tiring and intimidating.
 Many screenwriters in North America and the UK team up with a Chinese producer to help guide them through the process.
 So this might be something to consider after completing your script.